pzhaojohnson/rna2drawer2/README.md

 to change the height of the loop.

 <em>Flattening a loop with only one inner stem
-will also keep the inner stem parallel to the outer stem of the loop, which makes it easy to "straighten" loops.</em>
+will also keep the inner stem parallel to the outer stem of the loop.

-The mode to flip stems can be turned on via the `Mode`: `Flip Stems` menu button.
+This is an easy way to "straighten" loops with only one inner stem.</em>

+In the `Flip Stems` mode,
-In this mode, clicking on a stem will flip it around its bottommost base pair.
+clicking on a stem will flip it over its bottommost base pair.

 <p align="center" >
   <img src="./demo/flatteningAndFlipping.gif" width="760px" />